boundary/boundary-event-sdk/src/site/markdown/user-guide.md

 Configuration
 -------------

-This sections provides the generatl configuration for the Boundary Event SDK.
+This sections provides the general configuration for the Boundary Event SDK.
 Specific instructions for each of the event adapters can found [here](adapters/index.html).

 ### Environment Variables